mhalle/idcquery/README.md

     - name: name of column
     - type: type of column value
     - description: description of column
 * query: query expressed in BigQuery format.
 Often expressed as a multi-line string started with a ">" in YAML.
 YAML multi-line strings should be intented at least one space.
 * queryIsCacheable: if True, states that the query always returns the same values for a given set of queryParameters.
+Such a query is also known as a "pure" function (the same query and arguments always produce the same results).
+* queryReturns: If the query is cacheable, this field contains either a dictionary or a list of dictionaries describing the return value of the query.
+The dictionaries have the following fields:
+    - parameterValues: a dictionary containing the query parameter values for this query
+    - returnValue: the value of the query, encoded as a string or nested structure
+    - returnValueUrl: a URL reference to a representation of the query return value
 * references: Published references related to the query
     - citation: text citation of the reference
     - url: URL to the reference